Coronavirus - if you're self-employed

 If you can’t apply online, you can check how to contact HMRC for help on GOV.UK.

-If HMRC accept your application, they say they’ll pay you within 6 working days.
+If your application is accepted, you should be paid within 6 working days.

 If you need money while you’re waiting, you can check what benefits you can get.